Heatblur-Simulations/f-4e-manual/src/procedures/takeoff/takeoff.md

 ## Normal Takeoff

 The slats out-flaps down position is recommended for all takeoffs.
-After taking the runway and completing necessary pre-takeoff checks, engines can be run to 85% with brakes held and nose gear steering engaged to ensure nose gear alignment.
+After line-up on the runway and completing necessary pre-takeoff checks, engines can be run to 85% with brakes held and nose gear steering engaged to ensure nose gear alignment.
 With both engines